deMD/UmbracoContentApi/README.md

 Out of the box easy to use, full DI support and fast.

 #### Basic Usage:
+1. Download the package from: https://www.nuget.org/packages/UmbracoContentApi.Core/
-1. Install the package
+2. Install the package
-2. Create an UmbracoApiController
+3. Create an UmbracoApiController
-3. Inject the content resolver
+4. Inject the content resolver
-4. Resolve the content
+5. Resolve the content

 ```csharp
 public class SampleApiController : UmbracoApiController